 Remember, there truly are no silly questions!
 We are all here to help, and are never far from phones or the internet.
 If we can’t answer your question, we know someone who can!
 Feel free to contact any of us directly.
 Our contact info can be found below.

 If you are interested in becoming a Peer Mentor, visit our Work Study page for info on applying.

 Who We Are

-Tully (DC ‘21; they/them/theirs) is a Theater and Performance Studies and Neuroscience major in Davenport College.
-He works primarily as a master electrician and lighting designer (occasionally at the same time) on shows.
-He would love to show you the best ways to hang and cable your plot safely and quickly, give advice about programming your show, or help pick some gel colors!
-Feel free to email him with questions about any of the above, or theatre at Yale in general!
+Tully (DC ‘22; they/them/theirs) is a Theater and Performance Studies and Neuroscience major in Davenport College.
+They works primarily as a Head electrician and lighting designer (occasionally at the same time) on shows.
+They would love to show you the best ways to hang and cable your plot safely and quickly, give advice about programming your show, or help pick some gel colors!
+Feel free to email them with questions about any of the above, or theatre at Yale in general!

 Simon (MY ‘22; he/him/his) is in Pauli Murray double-majoring in Economics and Theater and Performance Studies, also known as “Show-Biz.”
 Simon is a producer, arts administrator, and new-work dramaturg, who loves musicals (ask him about joining Musical Theater Book Club).
 He also has experience head rigging, stage managing, technical directing, and most, of all, creative problem solving.
 Outside of theater, Simon is the business and off-campus manager of Just Add Water, Yale’s musical comedy improv troupe.
 Simon is always on his phone and always available to answer a question, set up a meeting, or simply wax poetic about a myriad of hot topics.